 Blindness and Visual Impairment: Global Facts

-- About 90% of the world’s visually impaired people live in developing countries
+- 89% of vision impaired people live in low and middle-income countries

 - Top causes of visual impairment: refractive errors, cataracts and glaucoma